 Square is revolutionizing the mobile payments business.
 The company lets business and store owners accept payments through their iPhone, iPad or Android device through an add-on accessory.
 Initially launched in the U.S., Square is gradually opening to an international market, with Canada as its first step.

-Crowdfunding project of the week: Modobag is a luggage bag you can ride!
+Crowdfunding project of the week: the Blade4000 is a portable charger that al...

 Which phones come with a Qualcomm Snapdragon 820 processor?